blackears/cyclopsLevelBuilder/doc/roadmap.md

 ### UI Improvements

-At the moment, the editor toolbar does not look very good.
-I'm not sure how to format the control so it sits nicely in the editor menu.
-There also need to be icons generated for the different tools.

-The Material manager dock could also use some improvements.
+The Material manager dock could use some improvements.
 The flow layout it currently uses is functional, but it would be nice if things were arranged in columns.
 It would also be useful to arrange materials into something like a directory tree since it can become overwhelming once more than fifty or so materials have been added.

 ### UV Viewport manipulator